angular/angular/aio/content/guide/visual-studio-2015.md

   Step 3: Copy the Angular project files into the ASP.NET project folder
 </h2>

-Copy files from the starter Angular app into the folder containing the `.csproj` file.
+Copy files from the starter Angular application into the folder containing the `.csproj` file.
 Include the files in the Visual Studio project as follows:

 * Click the `Show All Files` button in Solution Explorer to reveal all of the hidden files in the project.
 * Right-click on each folder/file to be included in the project and select `Include in Project`.
   Minimally, include the following folder/files:

-  * src/app folder (answer *No*  if asked to search for TypeScript Typings)
+  * src/application folder (answer *No*  if asked to search for TypeScript Typings)
   * src/styles.css
   * src/index.html
   * package.json